Closed

 - Artwork and artist identification form

-- Description of the problem and urgency
+- Description of the problem and urgency of the intervention

-- Maintenance plan after the intervention
+- Maintenance plan after the restoration or relocation

 - Expert report on the artwork’s condition

-- Signed intervention proposal and artist consent
+- Signed intervention proposal and artist or heir consent

 Eligibility